budc123/Threatmixer-Budc123/TUTORIAL.md

 ![Button Icon](assets/images/misc/start_button_example.png)

 Before the song begins, you have the option to choose which layers you want to start off with.
 In order for this button to work, you must have at least 1 layer pre-selected.
-This is done by clicking on the layer buttons that you want to pre-select, causing them to enlargen to signify that they're active.
+This is done by clicking on the layer buttons that you want to pre-select, causing them to enlarge to signify that they're active.
 Once you've chosen all of your layers, you can then click the start button to begin the threat theme.
 The layers that you've pre-picked will now be audible.
 Again, **you must click the start button to begin the song before anything can play!**

 ### 2. Play All Button (Stripped Play Icon)